How and when to publish a blog.

 - manage and prioritise requests for change and additional functionality on the platform

-- provide guidance to digital teams on requesting a blog and using the platform
+- provide guidance to digital teams and blog owners on requesting a blog and using the platform

 - set up new blogs and administrator accounts